Professional AssociationsProfessional Associations: IEEE Communications Society

 more informationMore information: LinkedIn

 I am an IBM Distinguished Engineer in the Global Technology Services Division, currently leading the GTS Incubation Lab in Silicon Valley.
-The lab’s mission is to build a partner ecosystem of early stage companies where GTS can source the next wave of technologies.
-We are seeking partners in software defined storage/resiliency/networking, automation, AI-ops, monitoring and hybrid cloud management.
+The lab works with early stage companies to bring new technologies into IBM Services.
+We seek partners in software defined storage/resiliency/networking, automation, AI-ops, monitoring and hybrid cloud management.
 The lab works closely with IBM Research and operates out of the IBM Almaden Research Center in the San Francisco bay area.